14 Data Cleaning

 • completion variables or data quality flags

-• variables created for composite/summary scoring purposes (e.g., age)
+• variables created for scoring purposes (e.g., age)

-• variables that you want added to the core sharing dataset (e.g., categorizing an open-ended text response variable based on a documented pre-defined coding schema)
+• variables that you want added to the core sharing dataset (e.g., categorizing an open-ended text response variable)

 Note

 Some of these variables may exist in other sources (e.g., treatment may exist in your participant tracking database).
 If so, these variables won’t need to be created or calculated, they can simply be merged into your clean dataset using a technique similar to the one described in data de-identification step.
-You can export a file from your participant tracking database that contains unique identifier/s as well as the variables you need, and join on similar unique identifiers across files (e.g., unique teacher ID), bringing in the necessary variables from an outside source.
+You can export a file from your participant tracking database that contains a unique identifier (e.g., tch_id) as well as the variables you need (e.g., treatment), and join that file with your clean data file using the unique identifier.

 • Assign missing value codes based on your designated schema (as documented in your data dictionary and style guide).